 “I had a thing that you will never want to happen in your life,” Bryan said.
 “It was a situation that created tax liability but no cash.”

-Facing large tax arrears can be overwhelming.
+Facing large tax arrears can be overwhelming and settling tax liabilities with the IRS takes a lot of your energy to resolve.
 Unfortunately, the IRS is persistent in their efforts to collect the money that is owed to them.
 People who owe money to the IRS should not sit idly and do nothing because there may be ways to alleviate tax liabilities over time.

 For instance, people may be able to settle their debts through a tax installment agreement.
 Others may choose to pursue an offer in compromise in which people negotiate their tax liability for less than the full amount.